tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![correlation.png](Images/correlation.png)

-* Pandas doesn't offer a plot to visualize correlation, so we will use `Seaborn`, a popular Python data visualization library that is built-in in Anaconda to create a heat map plot.
+* Pandas doesn't offer a plot to visualize correlation, so we will use `Seaborn`, a popular Python data visualization library that is built into Anaconda to create a heat map plot.
 In later units, we will learn about even more advanced plotting libraries.

 * The `heatmap` function from the `Seaborn` library colour codes the different variations in a correlation table.
 This is particularly useful when there are many variables in a correlation table.